OneSearch allows a researcher to search across the library's electronic resources from one simple interface.

 Health Reference Center provides access to articles on fitness, pregnancy, medicine, nutrition, diseases, public health, occupational health and safety, alcohol and drug abuse, HMOs and prescription drugs.
 Accessible on-campus, in dorm, or through proxy server

 Wolters Kluwer Health and Human Resources is a collection of databases which offers searchable access to primary and secondary materials concerning health issues in the workplace.
 HHR has separate folders to organize your research: Human Resources Management, Payroll, Pension/Benefits, Employment Law, Safety/OSHA Workers Comp., Health Law, & Food and Drug Law.
-You can access this resource through the Wolters Kluwer Intelliconnect Platform.
-You first need to register your BLS email address with Intelliconnect before logging on.
+You can access this resource through the Wolters Kluwer Cheetah Platform.
+If you do not have an account with Wolters Kluwer, you will first need to register with Cheetah by clicking create user id.
+You will need to be on campus to create an account and use your BLS email address to register.

 Tip: Use the "subject tree" to expand or refine your browsing capabilities